Michael96Torres/Michael96Torres.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/Michael96Torres/Python/blob/main/Amazon_Reviews_Sentiment_Analysis/Amazon_Reviews_Sentiment_Analysis.ipynb)

 Using over 50,000 Amazon reviews, I conducted sentiment analysis in python using VADER (Valence Aware Dictionary and Entiment Reasoner) using the "bag of words" approach.
-Using the Natural Language Toolkit (NLTK), we conduct VADER Sentiment Scoring to provide scores to the reviews.
+With the Natural Language Toolkit (NLTK), VADER Sentiment Scoring was used to assign scores to the reviews.
 These reviews were then plotted to show the various overall sentiment scores of 1-5 star reviews.

 ## Wine Quality Report